 Ornate Mirror with an Elegant Metallic Pewter Makeover

-The Before – Granma’s Vintage Ornate Mirror
+The Before – Grandma’s Vintage Ornate Mirror

 This ornate mirror belongs to my customer and before that it belonged to her grandmother.
 It’s gorgeous ornate details exude a presence no matter what color it is, but my customer wants to change the mirror from gold to pewter to better match her home.
 You can see that leaned up against the wall it is a full-length ornate mirror.

 The Process – Painting a Vintage Ornate Mirror